YuvrajVijay/CV/HTML - Personal Site/readme.md

 # My CV
-* used basic html to make my cv
+* used basic html and css to make my cv

 ![CV Front](screen1.png)